balkian/shinesp/README.md

 If it hasn't, try rebooting the board or debugging.

 Once the board is connected to your router, you can start using the API of the board.
+To get the IP of the board you have several options:

+* Using the MDNS address: `esp8266.local`
+* Get the IP from your router's configuration page
+* The board prints the IP address it was given to the serial monitor
+* Use nmap/zenmap/similar

 # API